aaronbloomfield/pdr/tutorials/other/ssh-scp.md

 ## Using ssh to login to a lab server from your local machine ##

 Open the `bash` terminal on your laptop (via either the course image in VirtualBox, macOS, WSL, native Linux environment etc).
-Have your Olsson 001 lab account password available (if you did not change it from the default password, it should be in email sent to *yourComputingID*@virginia.edu from root@virginia.edu).
+Have your lab account password available (if you did not change it from the default password, it should be in email sent to *yourComputingID*@virginia.edu from root@virginia.edu).
 Run the command `ssh yourComputingID@labunix01.cs.virginia.edu` (you may